dustinpfister/grunt-postcheck/source/_posts/post2.md

 ---
-title: test post 1
+title: test post 2
 date: 2017-02-09 13:11:00
 tags: [js,JSON, automation]
 layout: post
 categories: api
 id : 0
+updated:2017-4-1 16:19:47
+version:1.6
 ---

 this is the first post.
-I have changed it. maybe it will read. still working on it. well.
+I have changed it. maybe it will read. still working on it. well. okay I might have it now.